tpronk/JASMIN/README.md

 # Upgrade Project
 The legacy JASMIN library has a lot of features and works quite well.
 However, this library is not open source, not very easy to use, and a bit outdated in some regards.
-The master JASMIN library aimed to be open surce, proving upgraded modules that are accessible and up-to-date.
+The master JASMIN library is aimed to be open surce, proving upgraded modules that are accessible and up-to-date.

 # Architecture
 The graph below shows the JASMIN architecture.
 An arrow from module A tomodule B means that A requires B. All modules except those marked with a star require jQuery.
 Green modules have been upgraded and red modules are still to go.